hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Although much remains to be invented, the Internet of Things is beginning to sneak into our lives.
-It is already a lot more present in our daily lives, even though we may not even think about it. </p>
+It is already a lot more present in our daily lives, even though we may not even think about it.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->